 Assistance from Technology Development Board

 The Technology Development Board aims to accelerate the development and commercialization of indigenous technology or adapting imported technology to wider domestic application.
-The Board plays a pro-active role by encouraging commercial enterprises to take up technology oriented projects and provides financial assistance in the form of Equity, Soft loans, or Grants.
-The loan or equity capital provided by TDB to industrial concerns and financial assistance to research and development institutions is provided at a simple interest of 5 percent per annum and TDB does not levy processing, administrative or commitment charges.
+The Board plays a pro-active role by encouraging commercial enterprises to take up technology-oriented projects and provides financial assistance in the form of Equity, Soft loans, or Grants.
+The loan or equity capital provided by TDB to industrial concerns and financial assistance to research and development institutions is provided at a simple interest of 5 per cent per annum and TDB does not levy processing, administrative or commitment charges.
 The quantum of loan will be, normally, limited up to 50 per cent of the approved project cost.
 The duration of the project should not generally exceed three years.
-The loan is payable in installments that are linked to risk-associated milestones in accordance with the terms and conditions of the loan agreement.
-The refund of the loan and payment of interest commence one year after the project is completed and the full loan amount is recoverable in five years thereafter.
+The loan is payable in instalments that links to risk-associated milestones in accordance with the terms and conditions of the loan agreement.
+The refund of the loan and payment of interest commence one year after the project completion and the full loan amount is recoverable in five years thereafter.
 In some cases, TDB may have nominee director(s) on the Board of Directors of the assisted industrial concern.

 TDB may also subscribe by way of equity capital in an industrial concern, on its commencement, start-up and/or growth stages.
-The equity subscription is decided by the full Board of TDB.
+The full Board of TDB decides the equity subscription.
 It is up to 25 per cent of the approved project cost provided such investment does not exceed the capital paid-up by the promoters.
 The pre-subscription conditions include that the promoters should have subscribed and fully paid up their portion of the share capital.

 Grants by TDB: TDB may also provide financial assistance by way of grants and/or loans to industrial concerns and R&D institutions engaged in developing indigenous technology.
 TDB is not to be considered a substitute for funding by the Government or other appropriate institutions.
 The sanction of grants is decided by the full Board of TDB and is sanctioned in exceptional cases.
 Royalty may be levied in case of grant assistance.